 Our main identification method accounts for potential unobserved variables, especially bank-year and firm-year ones that might bias our inference on the effect of the enforcement actions.
 Specifically, our data set comprises a cross-section of loans.
 Each lead arranger (including the punished ones) originates many loans, sometimes along with other lead arranger(s) within one year.
 This allows including bank\year fixed effects because the different lead arrangers in the same loan do not receive enforcement actions in the same year.
-Thus, we use a differences-in-differences-in-differences (DDD) exercise, where we compare the share of the punished lead bank with (i) its own share in other similar loans (given loan controls) before the enforcement action, (ii) the share of the non-punished lead bank(s) of the same loan, and (iii) the share of all other lead banks in other loans.
-This exercise saturates the model to fully account for alternative supply-side explanations of the findings.
-Further, and equally important, in multiple occasions firms borrow more than once within a year.
-This allows including firm\year fixed effects, which completely account for alternative demandside explanations of the findings.
-In addition, the bank\year and firm\year fixed effects fully control for common effects to all banks and firms, such as the impact of the subprime crisis.
+Thus, we use a difference-in-differences-in-differences (DDD) exercise, where we compare the share of the punished lead bank with: (i) its own share in other similar loans (given loan controls) before the enforcement action, (ii) the share of the non-punished lead bank(s) of the same loan, and (iii) the share of all other lead banks in other loans.
+In this exercise, saturation fully accounts for alternative supply-side explanations of the findings, including changes in the business model of banks precisely related to the reasons of the enforcement action.
+Further, and equally important, in multiple occasions, firms borrow more than once within a year.
+This allows us to include firm\year fixed effects, which comprehensively account for alternative demand-side explanations of the findings.
+In addition, the bank\year and firm\year fixed effects fully control for common effects on all banks and firms, such as the impact of the subprime crisis.

 Our baseline specification shows that an enforcement action enacted on a lead arranger increases that lender's share by approximately 2.9 percentage points, which is a 15% increase for the average punished lead lender's share in our sample.
-The HHI of the syndicate also increases by approximately 15% relative to the average punished bank, and the number of lenders decrease by approximately one lender.
-Thus, we conclude that the main effect of an enforcement action on the loan syndicate is that the participants require the punished lead arranger to retain a larger share of the loan (or equivalently the lead lender retains a larger share to convince the participant banks to participate), the syndicate structure is more concentrated, and there is a lower number of lenders.
+The HHI of the syndicate also increases by approximately 2.5 percentage points, the number of lenders decreases by approximately one lender, financial covenants increase by approximately 6.4%, and general covenants increase by approximately 12.5%.
 These results are aligned with the theoretical model's predictions on the reputational impact of the enforcement action and the associated increased monitoring effort required from the lead arranger by the participants.
+The lead arranger increases the shares to provide a stronger signal for borrower's quality and to commit to higher screening and monitoring in order to incentivize the participants.

-Our results are robust to the use of subsamples and model re-specifications.
+Our results are robust to alternative model re-specifications, different subsamples, and an instrumental variable estimation.
 One important test is to further saturate the model with lead bank\firm\year fixed effects.
-Importantly, these models simultaneously control for the time-varying supply and demand effects of our baseline specifications and for effects specific to bank-firm relationships.
+Importantly, these fixed effects simultaneously control for the time-varying supply and demand effects on top of bank-firm relationships.
 A second important sensitivity test is to restrict our sample only to those loans where the bank syndicate members and the borrower are the same before and after the enforcement action.
-This implies that our results cannot be affected by changes in the members of the syndicate, which can in turn trigger changes in residual demand- and supply-side forces that affect the structure of the syndicate.
-We show that our results are still highly significant even in this subsample analysis.
-In final robustness tests we show that the effects are quite lasting and stronger when the enforcement actions are more important.
+This implies that our results cannot be affected by changes in the members of the syndicate but only from the reputational shock.
+Finally, we consider an instrumental variables treatment effects model.
+As an IV, we identify the share of female examiners in local supervisory offices, cleaned from annual trends and local conditions (Delis et al., 2017b).
+We extensively discuss how these variables meet the exclusion restriction and show their significant explanatory power as determinants of enforcement actions.
+The results from the IV method are aligned with those from the fixed effects method.